 Downspout extensions & rerouting allows water to drain in a controlled manner and away from your home.
 Downspouts can empty into a subsurface drain or into outlet spreaders & discharge water in a thin layer of a grassy area away from your house foundation.

-In many instances, downspout extensions and rerouting are all that is needed to fix your drainage problem.
-But sometimes it’s necessary to tie in downspouts to a more comprehensive solution involving some or all of the following:
+Downspout extensions and rerouting are part of a complete drainage system that will fix your drainage problem.
+Sometimes it’s necessary to tie in downspouts to a comprehensive solution involving some or all of the following:

 There is a difference in the way you should handle excess water around your home and yard, depending on whether the problem is with surface water or subsurface water.
 In some cases, both surface and subsurface drainage systems will be needed in order to solve your drainage problem.